BostonUniversitySeniorDesign/21-02-blinkah/Reports/hardwareREADME.md

 Essentially, all the USB slots on the Jetson Nano are maxed out, and the CPU usage is also high, so our product requires a lot of power to even turn on.
 Initially, we tried using a powerbank, but it was not nearly enough voltage or current to power our device.
 As a fix, we hardwired the dashcam in our car, so it feeds the appropriate amount of power to the device.

 ### GT-v7 GPS Module
+This requires us to be outdoors to function properly, but this will also gather accurate location data which is useful for generating incident reports.